Medicare's coverage-with-evidence-development decision still shapes the rollout

 The CMS coverage framework requiring registry participation has had measurable effects on which sites prescribe and where patients get treated.

 CMS's coverage-with-evidence-development (CED) framework requires that anti-amyloid antibody prescribing be tied to participation in a qualifying registry, with structured data submission on patient characteristics, treatment course, and outcomes.
+For a plain-language overview of how CED works, see our explainer on Medicare coverage with evidence development.

 The intent was straightforward: collect real-world evidence to inform durable coverage decisions.
 The operational consequence has been less neutral.
 Sites without registry infrastructure - typically smaller community practices - have been slower to prescribe.
 Sites with research operations already in place have absorbed it more easily.
 The result is a rollout shape that mirrors clinical-trial geography more than community-care geography.